 Purpose of BND ETF

-- Diversification: It’s especially beneficial if you already own equity ETFs like the Vanguard Total Stock Market ETF (VTI), offering the bond side of the equation in a similarly broad, all-encompassing manner.
+- Diversification: If you hold broad equity ETFs like the Vanguard Total Stock Market ETF (VTI), BND provides the exact mathematical counterweight.

 Composition of BND ETF